MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 You can display the following data types in a formula column:

 - Text
-- Decimal number
+- Decimal number (currently only two decimal places supported, Round, RounpUp & RoundDown have no effect on this)
 - Yes/No (boolean)
 - Datetime

 The currency and date data types aren't currently supported.
+Choice columns aren't currently supported either.

 ## Function types